Can You Make Chili Less Salty?

 • Corn or bell peppers are also great additions that complement chili flavors while helping balance the salt.

 • Potatoes are excellent at absorbing excess salt.
-Peel and dice one or two potatoes and add them to the chili during simmering.
+Peel and dice one or two potatoes and add them to the chili while simmering.
 Remove them after about 20-30 minutes.
-The potatoes will take on some of the salt without altering the flavor much.
+The potatoes will take on some of the salt without altering the flavor.

 Ingredient Balance to Reduce Saltiness in Chili